matbryan52/dm-script/README.md

 - Method access on an object name causes different highlighting of that name than simple assignment or use of that object's name, but only when in a scope/block
+- Method definition within a class block is matched as a function call, leading to slightly different highlighting than in a normal function definition.
 - Some remnants of the C grammar remain

 This extension is not affiliated with or supported by Gatan.